JorgeUbaldoR/lei-24-s1-1dm-makeItSimple/plantFloorManager(BDDAD)/Sprint 3/usbd23/Readme_usbd23.md

 ### 1. User Story Description

->  As a Production Manager, I want to get the list of parts used in a product.
+>  As a Production Manager, I want to make sure that the expected execution time of an operation is not greater than the maximum execution time of every workstation type where it may be run.
+A trigger should be developed to avoid this issue in both insert and update operations.

 ### 2. Resolution